Lake Tai

-Taihu (太湖), also known as Lake Tai or Lake Taihu, is a lake in the Yangtze Delta and one of the largest freshwater lakes in China.
+Taihu (太湖), also known as Lake Tai or Lake Taihu, is a lake in the Yangtze Delta and the third largest freshwater lake in China.
 The lake is in Jiangsu province and a significant part of its southern shore forms its border with Zhejiang.
 With an area of 2,250 km2 and an average depth of 2 m, it is the third-largest freshwater lake entirely in China, after Poyang and Dongting.
 The lake contains about 90 islands, ranging in size from a few square meters to several square kilometers.

-Lake Tai is linked to the Grand Canal and is the origin of a number of rivers, including Suzhou Creek.
-In recent years, Lake Tai has been plagued by pollution as the surrounding region experienced rapid industrial development.
+Lake Tai is linked to the Grand Canal and is the origin of a number of rivers, including the Suzhou Creek.

+The major cities around Taihu Lake include Suzhou, Wuxi, Changzhou and Huzhou.
+These urban areas form the core of the lake's cultural and economic region.
+University-led hydrological and ecological studies note that these four cities are the primary urban centers surrounding the lake.

+Taihu Lake is officially designated as a national key scenic area under China's Major National Historical and Cultural Sites programme.

+Geography

+Taihu Lake features 48 islands and 72 surrounding peaks, forming a distinctive landscape of "mountains beyond mountains, lakes within lakes."

+The area includes famous scenic locales such as Yuantouzhu, Sanshan (Three Hills), Dongshan, Xishan, and Majishan.

+Bordering cities—Wuxi, the Classical Gardens of Suzhou, ancient sites of Wu culture, and the grottoes of Yixing—collectively form the internationally recognized Taihu Scenic Area.

+Covering approximately 2,338 km² in the Yangtze Delta, Taihu Lake lies between Jiangsu and Zhejiang.
+Its waters flow into the Yangtze River, and it is connected to the Beijing–Hangzhou Grand Canal.

+At a normal Wusong elevation of 3.00 m, the lake averages 1.9 m and reaches a maximum of about 2.6 m in depth, holding roughly 4.66 × 109 m3 of water.
+With an approximate inflow of 7.66 × 109 m3 annually, its waters renew several times a year.

 Formation

 Scientific studies suggest that Lake Tai's circular structure is the result of a meteor impact, which resulted in shatter cones, shock-metamorphosed quartz, microtektites, and shock-metamorphic unloading fractures.
 The prospective impact crater has been dated to be greater than 70 million years old and possibly from the late Devonian Period.
-However, new research suggests that present evidence shows no impact crater structure or shock-mineral at Lake Tai.
+Research in 2012 suggested that present evidence shows no impact crater structure or shock-mineral at Lake Tai.
+A more comprehensive study of soils in the lake in 2021 supported the hypothesis that the crater was instead formed by a meteor air burst high up, explaining the lake's shallowness.
 Fossils indicate that Lake Tai was dry land until the ingression of the East China Sea during the Holocene epoch.
 The growing deltas of the Yangtze and Qiantang rivers eventually sealed off Lake Tai from the sea, and the influx of fresh water from rivers and rains turned it into a freshwater lake.